rmwenzel/keras_cnn_fashion_mnist/README.md

 This project contains code and notebooks for training a custom CNN on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset either locally or in the cloud using Amazon SageMaker.

 The CNN is written with Keras and Tensorflow backend.
-Generic and Fashion MNIST specific-version are implemented as classes in `cnn.py`.
+Generic and Fashion MNIST specific-versions are implemented as classes in `cnn.py`.

 ## Directories

-- `data` - Fashion MNIST data
+- `data/` - Fashion MNIST data files
-- `models` - models saved during local training
-- `sm_output` - Sagemaker job results
+- `models/keras_checkpoints` - Keras checkpoints

 ## Training scripts